Biography

 Coaching Career and Hall of Fame

-After retiring from the ATP Tour, Ivanisevic found a second calling as a coach.
+After retiring from the ATP Tour in 2004, Ivanisevic found a second calling as a coach.
 He worked with Croatian star Marin Cilic, helping him win the 2014 US Open, before taking on an even more prominent role as part of Novak Djokovic's coaching team from 2019.
 With Goran involved, Djokovic went on to win multiple Grand Slam titles and extend his position as the world's best player.

 The coaching partnership brought Ivanisevic back to Wimbledon's Centre Court as a winner — this time watching from the players' box rather than serving from the baseline.